 The East Palo Alto Seed Library is a project in partnership with the East Palo Alto Library to make high quality, organic seeds for year round gardening available to members of the Backyard Gardener Network and home food producers in our community.
+Visit the seed library at 2145 University Avenue, East Palo Alto, inside the public library!

 How it works: